-- How to Deal With Stepchildren & Their Mother
+- How to Deal With Your Husband's Female Best Friend

 - How to Handle Conflict Between Your Daughter in Law & Not Seeing Your Grandchild

-- How to Deal With Your Boyfriend's Crazy Ex-Wife?
+- How to Deal With a Controlling Daughter-In-Law

 While mothers-in-law sometimes do get a bad rap, the fact is that it's not easy for either parents or their adult children to make the transition from the family of origin to a new family, notes marriage counselor Chris Lewis on the Maria Droste Counseling Center website.
 However, if you want to keep your relationship with your daughter close, you need to make a special effort to develop a good relationship with her husband.
 Realize that your daughter and her husband are working on their own relationship, so don't put a strain on that by placing demands on them.
 Consideration is key if you want to be a good mother-in-law.

 Avoid making unrealistic requests or having outlandish expectations.
 This means that you shouldn't pressure your daughter and her husband to join you for dinner every Sunday or plan a yearly family vacation together.
 These things are good, but they shouldn't be set-in-stone rules or your son-in-law might become resentful.
 Instead extend invitations, but don't make them mandatory for making you happy.